 We're preparing for the next battlefront of sophisticated cyber crime, and the demand for our graduates has never been higher.

 No matter where we are, we're connected.
 As digital systems are deployed to control services we depend on, such as utilities, transportation, economic mechanisms, and defense, the risk of a malicious attack is growing.

-Students take courses that provide both theoretical and practical knowledge of all aspects of the field, such as:
+See the university catalog for information about courses that provide both theoretical and practical knowledge of all aspects of the field